ColstonBod-oy/weird-java-kotlin-notes/README.md

 ![Banner][java-logo]

 Hello!
-My name is Colston D. Bod-oy, I'm a React developer, and I would be taking my 3rd year of college at the time that I made this repo.
-I'm an aspiring developer and I would like to work for the big FAANG companies someday 😉.
+My name is Colston D. Bod-oy, I'm a React and Android developer, and I would be taking my 3rd year of college at the time that I made this repo.
+I'm an aspiring developer, and I would like to work for the big FAANG companies someday 😉.

-I created this project so I could keep track of and recall things that I didn't know I could do in Java as I've just recently started learning it, hope you'll find these notes useful! 😎.
+I created this project so I could keep track of and recall things that I didn't know I could do in Java and Kotlin, as I've just recently started learning it on a deeper level.
+I hope you'll find these notes useful! 😎.

 ### README Template